leem26/theFUNStudy/README.md

 During the primary wave of data collection, a large sample of 100,000 doctoral students were surveyed.
 Data on these individuals can be found in "data/FUN_data_100000obs.csv".
 Six months later, a smaller sample of 50 doctoral students from a recently-opened small academic institution participated in the study.
 Data on this smaller subsample can be found in "data/FUN_data_50obs.csv".
+For those interested, these data were simulated using the "makeDat.R" script.

 To download this data to your local computer directly from GitHub, you can use the following commands in `R`: